vykimo/twitter_best_date/README.md

 Create folders _./data/cache/_ and _./data/publish/_ in root.
 Run in console:
 ```
-python training.py -d data\gathered\gathering_xxx_xxx.json -save
+python training.py -d data\gathered\gathering_xxx_xxx.json -save -i -i -i -i
 ```
+The 4 options -i corresponds of highest level of data set optimisation, you can remove them.

 Feature importance will be displayed.
 Baselines tests too.
-Then, model will be saved in _./data/publish/_.
+Thanks to -save option, model will be saved in _./data/publish/_.

 ## Running web server
 Run in console: